THE SEAM (DIE NAHT, ШАВ) is a performance that takes place in the virtual space (VR).

 Virtual reality is not just providing a new way to experience the world, it’s creating new ways of being in it.
 This is designed experiences that blur the lines between reality, digital and physical.

-DIE NAHT is a portal to an alternate reality.
+THE SEAM is a portal to an alternate reality.
 The secret to the human experience.
 The seams between people, places, and things are infinite.

 Understanding our seams as portals, we will develop new ways of creating ourselves, different experiences and deepen our perception of the world.